 An IABP is only used for a short period of time (hours to days).
 A long-term treatment will likely be needed, such as valve surgery or the insertion of a left ventricular assist device (LVAD).

 How does it work?

-The IABP reduces the workload on your heart, allowing your heart to pump more blood.
+The intra-aortic balloon pump (IABP) reduces the workload on your heart, allowing your heart to pump more blood.
 The IABP is placed inside your aorta, the artery that takes blood from the heart to the rest of the body.
 The balloon on the end of the catheter inflates and deflates with the rhythm of your heart.
 This helps your heart pump blood to the body.

 The IABP improves the function of only your left ventricle, since this is the chamber that pumps blood into your aorta.
 Here's how an IABP works: